 Located on the site of a former shipyard, Reffen has transformed the industrial area into a hip urban space with more than 40 food stalls selling street cuisine from all over the world.
 On top of that, you’ll find creative workshops, a skatepark, some artisan shops and a great view over Copenhagen harbor.

-What’s cool about Reffen, is their strong focus on sustainability.
-For instance, the market is built of recycled materials and old ship containers.
+Another things that’s cool about Reffen, is their strong focus on sustainability.
+The market is built of recycled materials and old ship containers.
 Also, the food stalls have to use compostable plates and cutlery, sort their waste, and make an effort to reduce food waste.

 In the summer months, Reffen hosts concerts, yoga classes, dance competitions and lots of other cool events, most of them free of charge.
 Since it’s mainly an outdoor space, Reffen is closed during the winter.

 11. Take photos at Nyhavn